-The proposed Project is federally funded; thus, it is subject to the General Conformity rule established under the Clean Air Act (section 176(c)(4)).
+The Project is federally funded; thus, it is subject to the General Conformity rule established under the Clean Air Act (section 176(c)(4)).
 The purpose of the General Conformity rule is to ensure that federal activities do not cause or contribute to new violations of National Ambient Air Quality Standards (NAAQS), actions do not worsen existing NAAQS violations, and NAAQS attainment is not delayed.

 The method for determining conformity depends upon the pollutant and the circumstances surrounding the federal action.
 Most conformity demonstrations either mitigate emission increases or demonstrate that emissions have been or will be included in the State Implementation Plan (SIP).
-If the evaluation indicates that emissions do not exceed de minimis thresholds, the action is exempt from conformity determination and FRA must prepare a Record of Non-Applicability (RONA).
+If the evaluation indicates that emissions do not exceed de minimis thresholds, the action is exempt from conformity determination and FRA must prepare a RONA.

-The General Conformity rule de minimis thresholds, as shown in Table 3.13-1, were used to inform the severity of an effect, where emissions in excess of these thresholds indicate that the proposed Project would not conform to the SJVAB's SIPs.
+The General Conformity rule de minimis thresholds, as shown in Table 3.13-1, were used to inform the severity of an effect, where emissions in excess of these thresholds indicate that the Project would not conform to the SJVAB's SIPs.

 Annual Air Pollutant Emissions in Tons/Year

-Air Basin VOC NO X со PM 10 PM 2.5 SO 2
+Air Basin voc NOx со PM 10 PM {2.5} SO 2

 SJVAB 10 10 N/A 100 100 N/A